BREATHE & BELIEVE.

 The Four Cs: Compassion, Contribution, Camaraderie and Creativity

-During your time with us at CHI Recovery, you will spend the first month treating your disease and all those that follow discovering who you really are beyond that disease!
-You’ll focus on the development of your capacity for increased contribution, creativity, camaraderie and most importantly, for compassion.
+Clients are also encouraged to spend the first month in treatment discovering who you really are beyond that disease!
+You’ll focus on the development of your capacity for increased contribution, creativity, camaraderie and most importantly, compassion.
 You’ll be asked to “reach for authenticity”.
-A significant focus in your work here will be on learning to value healthy communication, to take personal responsibility, and to increase your own emotional intelligence and life-skill building.
+A significant focus in your work towards mental wellness will be on learning to value healthy communication, to take personal responsibility, and to increase your own emotional intelligence and life-skill building.